-Wylie, a Republican, was the representative for Ohio's 15th congressional district from 1967 to 1992.
+Wylie was the representative for Ohio’s 15th congressional district and was a Republican.
+He served from 1967 to 1992.

-The chart is based on the bills Wylie sponsored and cosponsored.
+The chart is based on the bills Wylie sponsored and cosponsored from Jan 6, 1987 to Oct 9, 1992.
 See full analysis methodology.

 Wylie was the primary sponsor of 3 bills that were enacted:

 - H.J.Res.
 280 (100th): A joint resolution to observe the 300th Commencement exercise at the Ohio State University on June 12, 1987.

 - H.R.
 4602 (99th): FHA and GNMA Credit Commitment Assistance Act of 1986

 - H.R.
 2935 (93rd): Employee Benefit Security Act

 Does 3 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Wylie sponsored bills primarily in these issue areas: